peerigon/phridge/README.md

 Contributing
 ------------------------------------------------------------------------

-From opening a bug report to creating a pull-request: **every contribution is appreciated and welcome**.
+From opening a bug report to creating a pull request: **every contribution is appreciated and welcome**.
 If you're planing to implement a new feature or change the api please create an issue first.
 This way we can ensure that your precious work is not in vain.

 All pull-requests should have 100% test coverage (with notable exceptions) and need to pass all tests.